crismo04/BGD-Space-Invaders/README.md

 ## PLANED WORK:

-- Graphics: Change the player, enemies, and background with open images.
-- Sound: Add Shooting SFX, Alien destruction SFX and background music with open sounds.
 - UI:
     - Add number of enemies left and destroyed.
     - Add number of bullets you have.